 Cryptocurrency is a type of digital currency that uses encryption methods to oversee the creation of currency units and ensure the safe transfer of funds.
-The key difference between traditional currency and cryptocurrency is that the latter is decentralised, meaning it operates without the backing of a central body like a government or financial institution.
-Rather, cryptocurrencies rely on blockchain technology to keep a transparent and secure record of all transactions.
+The key difference between traditional currency and cryptocurrency is that the latter is decentralized, meaning it operates without the backing of a central body like a government or financial institution.

 In India, the tax on income from cryptocurrency is levied as per the income tax rules applicable to capital gains.
 Here are two examples of how to calculate tax on income from cryptocurrency in Indian rupees: